-Austria's alt-right: Hipsters or hatemongers?
+Austria's far-right: Hipsters or hatemongers?

 Sellner insists that the movement is not racist but "ethno-pluralist" -- it doesn't believe that white Christian culture is superior, he says, but that globalization is forcing countries to adopt a multiculturalism that destroys the ethnic and cultural values of individual states.

 "We are not fighting against diversity.
-We don't think that people need to be racially pure," he says, adding that the group rejects "anti-Semitism or [anything] that identifies the problem with a certain people."
+We don't think that people need to be racially pure," he says, adding that the group rejects "anti-Semitism or (anything) that identifies the problem with a certain people."

 'Crazy ideologies'